 “I had two Spanish songs for the EP, but I just wasn't fucking with them,” Omar continues.
 “They weren't up to where I wanted them to be.”
 While writing Friends, Omar studied the work of songwriters like Paul Simon, Neil Young and James Brown, and looked to musical guideposts such as The Internet and Sly & the Family Stone.
 In a sense, he was just messing around on his first EP — having fun, freestyling.
 Omar never imagined it would blow up.
 “I’m having fun still.
 But I was more like, ‘Okay, I'm gonna try to show some growth on this one,’” he says.

-It makes sense then, that Trouble is Omar’s baby.
-Not only does it mean the most, but it’s his favourite song he’s written so far.
+It makes sense then, that “Trouble” is Omar’s baby.
+Not only does it mean the most, but it’s his favorite song he’s written so far.
 “Costly, I tell you/ You need to grow/ Feels close to heaven/ Past the unknown,” he croons.
-This first verse is written to a younger version of himself and speaks to Omar’s fascination with ageing, but it’s less about wishing he was older and more about wishing his younger self knew the things that he knows now.
+This first verse is written to a younger version of himself and speaks to Omar’s fascination with aging, but it’s less about wishing he was older and more about wishing his younger self knew the things that he knows now.
 Particularly, when it comes to romance.
-“It's about endeavours of a young boy turning into a man and just growing and letting love inspire your growth,” Omar says.
+“It's about endeavors of a young boy turning into a man and just growing and letting love inspire your growth,” Omar says.